Leonardo's Rivellino

 Leonardo's Rivellino is a Renaissance fortification designed and built by Leonardo da Vinci during the period of the Milanese wars of the 16th century, adjacent to the Visconti Castle in the Swiss city of Locarno.
 This structure is the only military construction by Leonardo da Vinci that has remained intact to this day without having undergone any modifications or transformations whatsoever and is being studied as an example of Renaissance war technology.
+The entrance is located inside the "Rivellino Garden" courtyard of the "Bar Pardo".

 Description

 The structure has a pentagonal plan, with walls up to 4 meters thick, slits and mouths of fire.
 Inside the Casemate, above the emplacements for the cannons there are the hoods for the aspiration of the fumes resulting from the gunpowder: this element may seem obvious today, but for 1507 it was the vanguard of military technology and represented the key time for the indoor use of gunpowder weapons.
 On the roof of the building there are the exhaust chimneys of the extractor hoods and further artillery positions.

 Inside the casemate there are two main naves, which in turn lead to other smaller galleries.

 Another element is the inclination of the big walls, capable of deflecting artillery shots, and the use of the corners of the structure as reinforcement in case of attack.
 These characteristics were in fact an innovation on the engineering and military profile, and will remain unchanged from the theoretical and tactical point of view until the introduction of the airplanes on the battlefields, that is 400 years later.